Social-Futures-Lab/cse599social/readme.md

 * Responsive.
 It should behave well on any screen size.
 * Createcal integration.
 There is a createcal template that should make it easy for createcal users to integrate calendars.
 * Header/footer abstraction.
 Edit header and footer information in one place.
 Javascript inserts it into each page.
+* NEW (Sep 2019) Multi-level subdirectory support.
+You can now nest your site pages into multiple levels of subdirectories and the header, footer, and styling will work properly.

 ## Step by Step